In case you haven’t heard, some colleges are more likely to provide institutional scholarships and grants than others.

-I used data from the Integrated Postsecondary Education System (IPEDS) to identify private colleges where 85% or less of freshman are receiving institutional aid and the average was $30,000 or less.
-I included only schools that have an average net price of $25,000 or more and accepted less than 60% of applicants.
+Only schools that have an average net price of $25,000 or more and accepted less than 60% of applicants were included.
 This produced a list of 35 schools.

-At this point I started looking up information from the schools’ common data sets.
-Specifically, I considered the following information:
+At this point we started looking up information from the schools’ common data sets, which is also included in the College Data Spreadsheet.

-- Number of students in line d whose need was fully met (H2h/H2d)
+- Number of students whose need was fully met

-- Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (H2An/H2a)
+- Number of students who had no financial need and who were awarded institutional non-need-based scholarship or grant aid

 Schools where 60% or more of freshman had 100% of financial need met were dropped.
-I also eliminated schools where 10% or more of freshman without financial received merit awards that averaged $14,000 or greater.
-This left me with the 15 schools on the list.
+Also eliminated were schools where 10% or more of freshman without financial received merit awards that averaged $14,000 or greater.
+This left us with 15 schools on the list.

 TCU is the borderline school on the list.
 With the lowest tuition of the schools and the second highest average non-need average merit award, it could be a decent option for students looking for merit money.